sonamkshenoy/React-Redux-App/README.md

 # React-Redux-App
 A React Redux App.
-Uses Semantic UI.
+Used Semantic UI.